changliu0828/changliu0828.github.io/content/post/Solution-of-a-Problem-in-Concurrent-Programming-Control.md

 ---
-title: "[PaperNote]Solution of a Problem in Concurrent Programming Control, Dijkstra, 1965"
+title: "Solution of a Problem in Concurrent Programming Control, Dijkstra, 1965"
 date: 2020-09-03T19:48:34+08:00
 categories:
   - paper